What is Follicular Conjunctivitis?

-- Hyperemia (when there is an excess of blood in the eye vessels, causing the reddish-pink eye)
+- Hyperemia.
+An excess of blood in the eye vessels that causes a reddish-pink eye

-- Chemosis (when fluid accumulates in the eye to cause swelling and give a “big blister” appearance)
+- Chemosis.
+Fluid collection in the eye that causes swelling and gives a “big blister” appearance

-- Periorbital pain (individuals feel pain in, around, or behind the eye)
+- Periorbital pain.
+Pain in, around, or behind the eye

 How is Follicular Conjunctivitis Diagnosed?